Alena Zavarzina

 Alena Igorevna Zavarzina (Алёна Игоревна Заварзина; born 27 May 1989) is a Russian former snowboarder specializing in parallel slalom and parallel giant slalom disciplines.
 She is the 2011 World champion and bronze medalist from the 2014 Winter Olympics in parallel giant slalom.
-She won the parallel giant slalom crystal globe in 2016/17 World Cup season.
+A four-time World Cup race winner, Zavarzina won the parallel giant slalom crystal globe in 2016/17 World Cup season and was the runner-up in the seasonal parallel overall standings.
+Apart from her World title in 2011, she earned further one silver and one bronze medal at the FIS Snowboarding World Championships in her career.

 Career

 Zavarzina started snowboarding at the age of 10 in her hometown Novosibirsk.
 She was participating in big air competitions before switching to the alpine snowboarding.
 She made her first appearance in National Championships as an 11-year-old, in 2000.

 Early years: Europa Cup success

 Zavarzina made her World Cup debut on 23 October 2006 in a parallel slalom race in Landgraaf where she finished in 31st place and scored her first World Cup points.
 It was her only World Cup start of the season and she mainly participated in Europa Cup for the next couple of seasons.
 She won three Europa Cup races during the 2007/08 season and placed third in the overall rankings.
 She won a bronze medal in parallel giant slalom at the 2008 Junior World Championships in Valmalenco.
 In the following season, despite managing only one victory in Europa Cup, Zavarzina reached the podium five times and finished the season as the runner-up in the overall standings.
-With that promising performances in the Europa Cup, Zavarzina was given a spot in the parallel giant slalom race at the 2009 World Championships in Gangwon, but she was unable to qualify for the elimination round after finishing 21st in qualification round.
+With that promising performances in the Europa Cup, Zavarzina was given a spot in the parallel giant slalom race at the 2009 World Championships in Gangwon, but she was unable to qualify for the elimination round after finishing 21st in qualification.
 At the 2009 Junior World Championships in Nagano, she won a silver medal in parallel slalom, the discipline that she made only one podium in her Europa Cup career.
 She made four appearances in the World Cup during the 2008/09 season but passed the qualification round only once, in Landgraaf where she made her World Cup debut.